Everything You Need to Know About Japanese Knotweed

 - Any cuttings should never be left on the property unless they can either be burned on site first or buried to a depth of five metres on site.

 - Only registered hazardous waste carriers should transport Japanese Knotweed on public roads.

 - In Japan and the far east, this plant's growth is kept in check by insects and wildlife that eat it and prevent it from spreading at an incredible rate.
 As Europe has a different climate and ecosystem, this weed currently has no natural predators, hence why its spread is so feared.
 The UK government is currently conducting limited experiments with aphids that eat this plant but don't consume other plants.
 If successful, a full roll out of the program should help to slow down the march of Japanese Knotweed.

 - This plant is edible and is a favourite dish in some far east countries.

-- In Canada, one root strand has travelled under four lanes of highway. and popped out the other side.
+- In Canada, one root strand has travelled under four lanes of highway and popped out on the other side.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.